it-novum/openITCOCKPIT-documentation/en/docs/installation/docker.md

 2. Disable processing of host and service checks of openITCOCKPIT

-    To make sure that all host and services checks get executed by you own custom worker, it is important to disable the default check execution of openITCOCKPIT.
+    To make sure that all host and services checks get executed by your own custom worker, it is important to disable the default check execution of openITCOCKPIT.
 To do so, edit the file `openitcockpit.env` and set the following values:
     ```cfg